 - a.
-Only the requestor will receive a notification of the event associated with this request. - b.
-Because this feature request may be made across locations in a multi-site environment, if the location attribute of the request contains a value relating to any location other than the local site-except when the response to this request is EventError- a second event response containing the same Reference ID as the first event is sent.
+Only the requestor receives a notification of the event associated with this request. - b.
+Because this feature request can be made across locations in a multi-site environment, if the location attribute of the request contains a value relating to any location other than the local site-except when the response to this request is EventError-a second event response containing the same reference ID as the first event is sent.
 This second event is either EventRemoteConnectionSuccess or EventRemoteConnectionFailed. - c.
-Supported only with Link version 5 or later. - d.
+Supported only with Link version 5.0 or later. - d.
 Supported only for T-Library clients using version 5.0 or later. - e.
-TReconnectCall will not function properly if Autohold Allowed is enabled on the switch. - f.
-Two subtypes are supported by EventLocationInfo LocationInfoLocationMonitorCanceled and LocationInfoAllLocationsMonitorCanceled.
+TReconnectCall does not function properly if you have enabled Auto Hold Allowed on the switch. - f.
+Two subtypes are supported by EventLocationInfo LocationInfoLocationMonitorCanceled and LocationInfoAIILocationsMonitorCanceled.